 I have spent hours with them, building lists and revising personal statements and practicing interviews, crying and cheering at their acceptances.
 Now, I want to teach them something different, that while college is important, it’s in no way as important as I thought it was, at their age.

 Some will say I forget: college may even be more important to my students because they are black from Harlem, and I am white from Long Island.
 They need it more; it will mean more to their families.

 But I don’t forget.
 I remember.
 I remember what Harvard was, and more importantly, what Harvard was not.
 I know that I am white and Harvard was built for me.
 And I remember how I struggled anyway: to feel comfortable there, to locate confidence there, to find value there, to take risks there.
 To keep the highs and lows in perspective.
 To feel that I was enough.

 I want my students to know that wherever they do or don’t get in, they are enough

 Beyond a college degree: I want my students to know that they are enough.
 I want them to feel the love and the confidence that I feel for them.
 They will go to college, but once there, will their love and confidence flourish?
 Will they keep the highs and lows in perspective?
-I want their education to have fortified themselves against any institution or individual, who might make them doubt themselves?
+I want their education to have fortified them against any institution or individual, who might make them doubt themselves?
 But I’m not sure it has.

 Still, I spend the spring semester trying to make up for that.
 We talk about the classes and clubs and roommates awaiting them.
 I remind them: college isn’t perfect.
-Through the highs and lows they will always be wonderful and deserving.
+Through the highs and lows, they will always be wonderful and deserving.
 I tell them that their degrees, whatever they might be in, wherever they might be from, could never possibly define them.
 I beg them to please not forget that.

 I know this lesson is way bigger than me.
 It’s not something I can teach or unteach by myself.
 But I have to try.